On weak inverse mean curvature flow and Minkowski-type inequalities in hyperbolic space: Introduction

 \subsection{Acknowledgements}

-I would like to thank Professor Yong Wei for explaining his work on IMCF and Minkowski inequalities and Professor Martin Li for suggestions about the $n>7$ case of Theorem \ref{star_shape}.
-I would also like to thank the National Center for Theoretical Sciences mathematics division for continued financial and career support.
+I would like to thank Yong Wei for explaining his work on IMCF and Minkowski inequalities as well as Martin Li and Raphael Tsiamis for suggestions about the $n>7$ case of Theorem \ref{star_shape}.
+I would also like to thank the National Center for Theoretical Sciences mathematics division and Copenhagen Center for Geometry and Topology for continued financial and career support.